metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Command-generate-resources/README.md

 ## args

-Used for storing arguments from the commandline template.
+Used for storing arguments from the command-line.

     my $args = $self->args;